m0r4k/bitcore-lib-sparks/CONTRIBUTING.md

-# Contributing to sparkscore-lib
+# Contributing to bitcore-lib-sparks

-We're working hard to make *sparkscore-lib* the most powerful JavaScript library for working with Sparks.
-Our goal is to have *sparkscore-lib* be a library that can be used by anyone interested in Sparks, and to level expertise differences with great design and documentation.
+We're working hard to make *bitcore-lib-sparks* the most powerful JavaScript library for working with Sparks.
+Our goal is to have *bitcore-lib-sparks* be a library that can be used by anyone interested in Sparks, and to level expertise differences with great design and documentation.

 ## Community